David Sharp (mountaineer): 2006 Mount Everest expedition

-Two years later, Sharp returned to Everest to reach the summit on a solo climb arranged through Asian Trekking.
-This attempt would ultimately cost him his life.
-Sharp was climbing alone and had intended to reach the summit without using supplementary oxygen, which is considered to be extremely risky even for very strong acclimatised mountain climbers or Sherpas.
-However, Sharp apparently did not consider it a challenge to climb Everest with supplementary oxygen.
+Sharp returned to Everest two years later to reach the summit on a solo climb arranged through Asian Trekking.
+Sharp was climbing alone and had intended to reach the summit without using supplementary oxygen, which is considered to be extremely risky even for very strong acclimatised mountain climbers, such as Sherpas.
+However, Sharp did not consider it a challenge to climb Everest with supplementary oxygen.

-Sharp was climbing with a bare-bones "basic services" package from Asian Trekking that does not offer support after a certain altitude is reached on the mountain or a Sherpa to climb with as a partner, although this option was available to Sharp for an additional fee.
+Sharp was climbing with a "basic services" package from Asian Trekking that does not offer support after a certain altitude is reached on the mountain or a Sherpa to climb with as a partner.
+However, this option was available to Sharp for an additional fee.
 He was grouped with 13 other independent climbers – including Vitor Negrete, Thomas Weber, and Igor Plyushkin who also died attempting to summit that year – on the International Everest Expedition.
 This package only provided a permit, a trip into Tibet, oxygen equipment, transportation, food, and tents up to the Mount Everest "Advance Base Camp" (ABC) at an elevation of about 6340 m.
-The group Sharp was with was not really an expedition and had no leader, although it is considered good climbing etiquette that members of the group make some effort to keep track of one another.
+The group Sharp was in was not an expedition and had no leader, although it is considered good climbing etiquette that members of the group make some effort to keep track of one another.

 Before Sharp booked his trip with Asian Trekking, his friend McGuinness, an experienced climber and guide, invited him to join his organised expedition at a discount.
 Sharp acknowledged this as a good deal but declined so he could act independently and climb at his own pace.
-Critically, Sharp opted to climb alone without a Sherpa, deciding not to bring sufficient supplementary oxygen (reportedly only two bottles, which is enough for about 8 to 10 hours of climbing at high altitude) and without a radio to call for help if he encountered problems.
+Sharp opted to climb alone without a Sherpa, decided not to bring sufficient supplementary oxygen (reportedly only two bottles, which is enough for about 8 to 10 hours of climbing at high altitude) and without a radio to call for help if he encountered problems.

-Sharp was transported by vehicle to the Base Camp, and his equipment was transported by yak train to the Advance Base Camp, as part of the Asian Trekking "basic services" package.
+Sharp was transported by vehicle to the Base Camp, and his equipment was transported by yak train to the Advance Base Camp as part of the Asian Trekking "basic services" package.
 Sharp remained there for five days to acclimatise to the altitude.
 He made several trips up and down the mountain to set up and stock his upper camps and further acclimatise himself.
-Sharp likely set out from a camp high on the mountain below the Northeast Ridge to make a summit attempt during the late evening of May 13.
+Sharp likely set out from a camp high on the mountain below the Northeast Ridge to make a summit attempt during the late evening of 13 May.
 He needed to climb what is referred to as the "Exit Cracks", traverse the Northeast Ridge, including the Three Steps, reach the summit, then climb down to return to his high camp.
 It was reported that Sharp carried a limited supply of supplementary oxygen with him, which he intended to use only in an emergency.